lasid-uece/bigdata-SO-lasid/utils/README.md

 $ nohup cat xa?.csv > Posts.csv &
 ```

-The convertion of xml to csv file is done.
+The conversion of xml to csv file is done.